mpsonntag/snippets/courses/teaching/Linux.md

 - `lsusb -v` does the same as above, but includes more details about the devices
 - `lsusb -d [vendorID]:[deviceID] -v` gives a verbose description of just the specified device

+## Running processes

+Use `htop` to display running processes
+- press `t` for a treeview of all running processes
+- F3 to search for a specific process

 ## base64

 base64 encoding from the commandline